1936 Eiger climbing disaster: Rescue attempt

-Late on the third day three Swiss guides started a rescue attempt from Eigerwand Station.
+Late on the third day, three Swiss guides started a rescue attempt from the Eigerwand Station.
 They failed to reach Kurz but came within shouting distance and learned what had happened.
 Kurz explained the fate of his companions: one had fallen down the face, another was frozen above him, and the third had fractured his skull in falling and was hanging on the rope below him.

-In the morning the three guides returned, traversing the face again from a hole near the Eigerwand Station despite avalanche-prone conditions.
+In the morning, the three guides returned, traversing the face again from a hole near the Eigerwand Station despite avalanche-prone conditions.
 Toni Kurz was still alive but almost helpless.
 After four nights exposed to the elements, one of his hands and his arm was completely frozen.
 Kurz hauled himself back to the mountain face after cutting loose Angerer below him.
 The guides were not able to pass an unclimbable overhang that separated them from Kurz, but they managed to get a rope long enough to reach Kurz by tying two ropes together.
 While abseiling, however, Kurz could not get the knot that joined the two ropes to pass through his carabiner.
 He tried for hours to reach his rescuers, who were just a few metres below him, desperately trying to move himself past the knot, but in vain.
 He then began to lose consciousness.
 One of the guides, climbing on another's shoulders, was able to touch the tip of Kurz's crampons with the head of his ice-axe but could not reach higher.
 Faced with the futility of his situation, he famously said only "Ich kann nicht mehr" ("I can't [go on] anymore") and then died.

 His body was later recovered by a German team.